-- The Office of Legislative Services (OLS) estimates that the Department of Transportation may experience an annual revenue loss by allowing certain airports to carry forward unused grant monies instead of requiring those monies to be returned to the department as rescinded funds.
-These funds, if rescinded, would be available to the department for any departmental purpose.
-As a practical matter, these funds would likely be reallocated to airports through the department's Airport Improvement Program (AIP) in a subsequent fiscal year. - At current funding levels, the projected annual impact of this legislation is approximately \$122,000 to \$340,000.
-If funding for the AIP is increased over time, the projected annual State revenue loss would rise as the total amount of funds allocated to the AIP increases.
+- The Office of Legislative Services (OLS) estimates that the Department of Transportation may experience an annual revenue loss by allowing certain airports to carry forward unused grant monies instead of requiring those monies to be returned to the department as rescinded funds. - Under the bill, the Department of Transportation will determine whether an airport may carry forward certain unexpended funds.
+However, if rescinded, these funds would become available to the department for any departmental purpose.
+As a practical matter, these funds likely would be reallocated to airports through the department's Airport Improvement Program (AIP) in a subsequent fiscal year. - At current funding levels, the projected annual impact of this legislation is approximately \$122,000 to \$340,000.
+If funding for the AIP were increased over time, the projected annual State revenue loss would rise as the total amount of funds allocated to the AIP increases.